nickmmark/na-pathway/README.md

 Even patients with relatively slow correction of hyponatremia can develop CPM/ODS.
 A larger [multi-center observational study by MacMillan et al](https://evidence.nejm.org/doi/full/10.1056/EVIDoa2200215) found that 7/12 patients who developed CPM did not have rapid correction.
 Thus, extremely cautious rates of sodium correction (e.g. <6 mEq/L/day) may be warranted in high risk patients.

 #### Changes in endogenous ADH can lead to over-correction
 Frequently, patient present with hyponatremia in the setting of high ***endogenous*** ADH levels (for example with hypovolemia).
 Following volume resuscitation, the endogenous ADH levels drop and the sodium can rise rapidly, potentially causing dangerously rapid overocorrection.
 For this reason ***exogenous*** ADH can be administered in the form of ddAVP to blunt the rapid rise in sodium when endogenous ADH falls.
 This apporach is termed the ***ddAVP clamp***.
+A good discussion of this approach can be found [here](https://emcrit.org/pulmcrit/taking-control-of-severe-hyponatremia-with-ddavp/).

+<br><br>

 ### 🔢 Versions